ttkorhonen/myDocument/docs/mrfioc2/event-generator.md

 :class: dropdown

-Before introduction of delay compensation, if the data transfer feature was not in use, the highest time resolution for the distributed bus bits was equal to ßthe event clock rate.
+Before introduction of delay compensation, if the data transfer feature was not in use, the highest time resolution for the distributed bus bits was equal to half of the event clock rate.
 ```

 The source for distributed bus signals may be an external source